JuliaAstroSim/ParallelOperations.jl/Readme.md

 - 100% auto-test coverage
 - All of the operations could be executed on **specified Modules**
 - Commonly used operations
+- Send function methods to remote at runtime

 ## Install